digitalnoma/Chest-X-Ray-CNN-Transfer-Learning/README.md

 # Chest X-Ray Image Classification with CNN and Transfer Learning

+Give this repository an upvote if you've learnt a thing or two!

 This project demonstrates the application of Convolutional Neural Networks (CNNs) and transfer learning to classify chest X-ray images.
 By leveraging PyTorch, this notebook guides you through the end-to-end process of implementing a deep learning solution for medical image analysis.

 ## Project Highlights